 Way at the back of the exhibit hall of DEMA 2016 show was a first-time exhibitor from China named Orcatorch a manufacturer of dive lights.
 This company in the past had been represented by their US distributor.
 However, this year they wanted the opportunity to showcase their products directly to divers and to look for a distributor in other markets.
-Prior to the show, I had been in contact with them about the possibility of testing some of their product line.
+Prior to the show, I had been in contact with them about the possibility of testing some of their product lines.
 They offered me an Orcatorch D520 to test, Some timing issues prevented me from diving with it until after the show was completed.
 While at the show I did get a chance to talk with representatives from the company and to look at their entire product line.
 The company offers fourteen different dive lights.
 Of these ten are handheld, three are canister video lights and one marker/signal light.
 Each of the lights seems well manufactured and felt good in my hands.

 One of the items heavily mentioned in the company’s marketing is the ANSI/NEMA FL 1 standard and how they rate it.
-I had to looked it up to see what the standard is all about.
+I had to look it up to see what the standard is all about.
 The standard is an effort by the manufacturers of flashlights and headlamps to establish a means of comparing different products.
-The use of LED and different types of batteries can lead to confusion as to how well a device meets a consumer needs.
+The use of LED and different types of batteries can lead to confusion as to how well a device meets consumer needs.
 Also, terms such as candlepower have become obsolete.
 The standard has a number of test that is conducted and a set of icons that are used to report the results.

 The chart above looks impressive but I had to put my own spin on it.
 The rating of 1000 lumens is just slightly less than the old incandescence 75-watt bulb.
 Not something you would want to look directly at.
 Being a flashlight that light is reflected and focused.
 I looked at some good quality flashlights for land use.
 Maglite which is a very reliable manufacturer produces flashlights mostly with less than 500 lumens with only a few designed for public service use in the 600 range.
 Many dive lights on the market that the manufacturer claim as high power is also in the 500 lumens range.
 By those comparisons, this is a powerful light.
 There are, however, some dive lights in the 2,000 lumens and above range.
 How well that light is focused is also important.
 The beam distance is listed as 250 meters on land.
 I shined the light down the street and saw reflectors on mailboxes over 100 meters away, it may have gone further but it was hard to make out details at that distance.
 It is listed as pressure tested to 150 meters.

-The run time is a very important measurement for divers.
+The runtime is a very important measurement for divers.
 However, the information presented is a bit vague.
 The standard is based on how long it takes a light to reduce the output to 10% of the initial lumens.
 But the test score does not tell you the light output between full and 10%.
 The 10% point can be very dim in an underwater environment.
 The old incandescent would start to get dimmer as the batteries ran down.
 With no scientific equipment, I decided to see how it works for me.
 I pointed the flashlight at a white piece of paper in a normally lite room then judged if the light became dimmer over time.
 After 2 hours, the light was as bright as when it started.
 I had to stop the test at that time.
 When I picked up the light after 2 hours it was too hot to touch.
 After the light cooled down, I turned it back on and put it in a sink with water.
 The light remains bright for another 30 minutes, then it became dim and flickered for 5 more minutes before shutting off.
 The manufacturer information says the light will work with a voltage level of 3 volts.
 The light comes with a type 18650 Li-ion battery rated at 3,400mah and a charger.
 The light is also able to take 2 type CR123A batteries.
 A spare battery will give you some additional flexibility between recharges.

 My View Point